bayareala8s/training/non-technical/leadership/README.md

    - **Describe a situation where you had to make a critical decision with incomplete information.
 What was your process, and what was the result?**

+Here’s a structured example response to the question about making a critical decision with incomplete information:

+---

+**Describe a situation where you had to make a critical decision with incomplete information.
+What was your process, and what was the result?**

+### Situation:
+In my previous role as a Lead IT Engineer, our company experienced a sudden and significant drop in website performance.
+This happened during a critical product launch, and we were receiving numerous complaints from customers about slow load times and timeouts.
+The performance degradation risked tarnishing the product launch and our brand reputation.

+### Task:
+As the lead, I needed to quickly identify the cause of the performance issues and implement a solution to stabilize the website.
+The challenge was that we had limited information about the exact root cause, and time was of the essence.

+### Action:
+1. **Initial Assessment:**
+   - I gathered the team for an emergency meeting to review the available data.
+We had monitoring tools in place, but the metrics were inconclusive, showing multiple potential sources of the problem, including server load, database performance, and network latency.

+2. **Prioritizing Potential Causes:**
+   - Given the incomplete information, I prioritized potential causes based on the likelihood and impact.
+We focused first on areas that were most critical to performance: server load and database performance.
+   - I divided the team into sub-groups to investigate these areas in parallel to maximize our diagnostic efforts.

+3. **Implementing Temporary Measures:**
+   - While the team investigated, I decided to implement temporary measures that could alleviate some of the load.
+We activated our load balancer’s maximum capacity and shifted non-essential services to secondary servers to free up resources.
+   - We also increased the capacity of our database instances as a precautionary measure.

+4. **Data-Driven Hypotheses:**
+   - Each sub-group reported their findings, and based on this partial data, we formulated hypotheses.
+The most likely cause appeared to be an overload on our primary database due to a surge in concurrent user sessions.
+   - We identified that a recent code deployment included a query that was not optimized for high traffic, which exacerbated the issue under load.

+5. **Quick Decision Making:**
+   - With this hypothesis, I made the decision to roll back the recent deployment and revert to the previous stable version of our codebase.
+This was a risk, as it might not have addressed the issue if our hypothesis was incorrect, but the rollback was a quick and reversible action.

+6. **Monitoring and Feedback Loop:**
+   - After rolling back, we closely monitored the performance metrics.
+There was an immediate improvement in response times and a decrease in timeouts, indicating that our hypothesis was correct.
+   - We kept communication channels open with our customer support team to quickly address any remaining issues reported by users.

+### Result:
+The decision to roll back the deployment resolved the performance issues, stabilizing the website and restoring normal operations during the critical product launch period.
+Our quick action prevented further customer dissatisfaction and potential revenue loss.
+Post-incident analysis confirmed the root cause, and we implemented additional safeguards, such as more rigorous performance testing for future deployments and real-time alerting for query performance issues.
+This experience reinforced the importance of swift decision-making and effective crisis management, even with incomplete information.

+---

+This response demonstrates the ability to make critical decisions under pressure, using available data effectively, and balancing risks to achieve a successful outcome.

 3. **Innovation and Improvement:**
    - **Give an example of a process improvement you implemented in your previous role.
 How did it benefit the team or the organization?**
    - **Describe a time when you identified a gap in your team's skills or knowledge.
 How did you address it?**